A Baking Blogger’s 7 Step Guide to Successful Pins

 This gives your pin more exposure for two reasons.

-Firstly, you might have different followers for different boards and certainly will have a wider pool of followers for group boards, so repinning to these will create more opportunity for your pin to be seen, engaged with, and clicked through from.
+Firstly, you might have different followers for different boards and certainly will have a wider pool of followers for group boards.
+Repinning to these creates more opportunity for your pin to be seen, engaged with, and clicked through from.

 Secondly, the Pinterest Smart Feed values pins based on the engagement they receive.
 The more repins your pin gets, the more likely Pinterest is to show it in your followers and other feeds, creating endless potential to reach new readers, customers, or even have your pin go viral.